Nightblade/pob-dict/README.md

 * Copy `docs/spellcheck.yml` to `.github/workflows/` of the PoB repo.

 This workflow is designed to be run from the PoB repo, collecting files from this repo as needed, and thus avoids cluttering the PoB repo.
-By default the workflow automatically only checks changes made in pull-requests against the `dev` branch.
+By default, the workflow automatically only checks changes made in pull-requests against the `dev` branch.
 It can also be triggered manually to perform a full check of a specific branch/tag/SHA.